safarzadehsbeengood/CPSC253-P1/Python/README.md

 # Python Encryption/Decryption Program

-This program allows you to encrypt and decrypt text using a 64-character alphanumeric key.
+This program allows you to encrypt and decrypt plaintext files using a 64-character alphanumeric key.

 ## Features
 - **Encrypt plaintext** using a 64-character alphanumeric key.
 - **Decrypt ciphertext** back into the original plaintext using the same key.
+- **Generate a key** by writing to a file or by printing to the terminal.

 ## Installation